legoiv-creator/OlivesAntiVirus/README.md

 --------
 1. Open the Anti-Virus GUI.
 2. Use buttons in the GUI to explore its features:
-   - Launch the **Password Strength Analyzer** to check passwords safely
    - Enable or disable the password hiding feature
 3. View results and notifications directly in the GUI